Attrixx/enum-to-string/README.md

 # C++ enum-to-string

-Easy way to convert enums to string.
+Easy way to convert enums to strings.
 All operations are done in compile time, so it does not cost any runtime performance.
 It is compatible with MSVC (Visual Studio), GCC & clang.
 C++ 20 is required to compile this file since it uses concepts.

 ## Integration